 Antas sub-clover three weeks after spraying with MCPA® Amine 750 at 940mL/ha in late June (right) compared to unsprayed (left).
-Image: Mark Slatter, Nufarm
+Images courtesy of Mark Slatter, Nufarm.

 What are the risks?

 Spray-grazing is not without risks to livestock and the pasture.